KelvinCYDev/marvelous_todo_kelvin_frontend/README.md

 - [x] CRUD for ToDo tasks
 - [x] Add "Done" status and timestamp for ToDo tasks
-- [x] Allow using checkbox to change To Do status
+- [x] Allow using the checkbox to change the To Do status
 - [x] ToDo task columns alphabetically ordering
-- [x] The 'Done' list only shows 10 most recently completed tasks
+- [x] The 'Done' list only shows the 10 most recently completed tasks
-- [x] Users can select the auto refresh period for the ToDo list (5 sec, 15 seconds, 30 seconds, 1 minute)
+- [x] Users can select the auto-refresh period for the ToDo list (5 sec, 15 seconds, 30 seconds, 1 minute)
 - [x] Searching functionality
 - [x] 'Delete all tasks' button